 Silicon Slopes Magazine Q&A

-This article was published in the Spring 2022
+This article was published in the Silicon Slopes Magazine, Summer '22

-Q: Some people aren’t familiar with Infuze, can you give us a brief rundown?
+Q: Some people aren’t familiar with Coalatree, can you give us a brief rundown?

-Q: We love a good startup story, how did you come up with the idea?
+Q: We love a good startup story, tell us how it all began.

 Q: What has been the hardest part of building a business from ground zero?
 The best part?